 Rob has worked with domestic and international clients across a broad range of industries, including semiconductors, software and technology, pharmaceuticals, medical devices, oil and gas, chemicals, and consumer goods and retail.

-During Law School, Mr. Meyer worked as a law school intern at the Federal Trade Commission in the Bureau of Competition’s Health Care Division, where he assisted on active litigation and investigations related to alleged pay-for-delay agreements in the pharmaceutical industry.
+During Law School, Rob worked as a law school intern at the Federal Trade Commission in the Bureau of Competition’s Health Care Division, where he assisted on active litigation and investigations related to alleged pay-for-delay agreements in the pharmaceutical industry.

-Mr. Meyer received his J.D. from the University of California, Davis School of Law, where he was involved in moot court and won the award for top oral advocate.
+Rob received his J.D. from the University of California, Davis School of Law, where he was involved in moot court and won the award for top oral advocate.
 He received his B.A. in economics and psychology from Northwestern University.
-Mr. Meyer is a member of the American Bar Association’s Section of Antitrust Law.
+Rob is a member of the American Bar Association’s Section of Antitrust Law.